rattaroaz/DKSKOfficial/readme.md

 		Submit saves work.
 Cancel goes to the company drop down.
 Revert reverses last 5 changes made If user clicks away and then returns, page should be unchanged from previous view

-	Supervisor radio button -> drop down list of Supervisor If supervisor is selected, editable inputs appear.
-			List of managers and existing properties.
-If click on manager or property, opens up the manager or the property component in same location to edit the manager or property Can also delete managers and properties
-		Add Supervisor will list empty editable inputs and blank the drop down value.
-			Can add managers and properties
-		Add Manager and Add Property wil show text box to type in Manager or Property from database.
-Autocomplete and can choose multiple Managers or Properties.
-		Submit saves work.
-Cancel goes to the company drop down.
-Revert reverses last 5 changes made If user clicks away and then returns, page should be unchanged from previous view

 	Manager radio button -> drop down list of Manager
-		If Manager is selected, editable inputs appear.
+		If Manager is selected, editable inputs appear, prepopulated with that Manager's information.
-			List of Supervisor, if any, and properties.
-If click on Supervisor or Property, opens up the Supervisor or Property component in same location to edit the Supervisor or Property
+		List of properties.
+If click on a shown Property, opens up the Property component in same location to edit the information.
-		Add Manager will list empty editable inputs and blank the drop down value.
+		Add Manager button will list empty editable inputs, and blank the drop down value.
-			Can Add Properties or Supervisor.
-			Will only have 1 Supervisor.
-		Add Supervisor and Add Property wil show text box to type in Supervisor or Property from database.
-Autocomplete and can choose 1 Supervisor or multiple Properties.
+		Add Property will show text box to type in Property from database.
+Autocomplete and can choose a Property.
+		Add Property can be chosen again to add another property the same as above.
+		Special Note is any misc information needed about the Manager.
 		Submit saves work.
 Cancel goes to the company drop down.
 Revert reverses last 5 changes made